modular/modular/KGEN/docs/public/programming-manual.md

     # ts.__del__() runs here
 ```

-Notice that the code consumes one of the fields: for the duration of
+Notice that the code transfers ownership of one of the fields: for the duration
-`other_stuff()`, the `str1` field is completely uninitialized.
-Fortunately for
+of `other_stuff()`, the `str1` field is completely uninitialized because
-the code above, `str1` is reinitialized before it is used by the `use` function
+ownership was transferred to `consume()`.
+Fortunately for the code above,
-- and if it weren’t, Mojo would reject the code with an uninitialized field
+`str1` is reinitialized before it is used by the `use()` function - and if it
-error.
+weren’t, Mojo would reject the code with an uninitialized field error.

-Mojo's rule on this is powerful and intentionally straightforward: fields can be
+Mojo's rule on this is powerful and intentionally straight-forward: fields can
-temporarily consumed, but the "whole object" must be constructed with the
+be temporarily transferred, but the "whole object" must be constructed with the
 aggregate type’s initializer and destroyed with the aggregate destructor.
 This
-means that it isn’t possible to create an object by initializing its fields, nor
+means that it isn’t possible to create an object by initializing its fields,
-is it possible to tear down an object by destroying its fields:
+nor is it possible to tear down an object by destroying its fields:

 ```mojo
 fn consume_and_use_two_strings():